dart-lang/dart-vim-plugin/README.md

 Enable Dart style guide syntax (like 2-space indentation) with `let dart_style_guide = 2`

 Enable DartFmt execution on buffer save with `let dart_format_on_save = 1`

+## FAQ

+### Why doesn't the plugin does not indent identically to `dartfmt`?

+The indentation capabilities within vim are limited and it's not easy to fully express the indentation behavior of `dartfmt`.
+The major area where this plugin differs from `dartfmt` is indentation of function arguments when using a trailing comma in the argument list.
+When using a trailing comma (as is common in flutter widget code) `dartfmt` uses 2 space indent for argument parameters.
+In all other indentation following an open parenthesis (argument lists without a trailing comma, multi-line assert statements, etc) `dartmft` uses 4 space indent.
+This plugin uses 4 space indent to match the most cases.